-China Traders Look Beyond Covid-Zero Pledge to Snap up Stocks
+China Traders Look Beyond Covid-Zero Pledge to Snap Up Stocks

 Lawyer Suing Twitter Over Layoffs Says Musk Trying to Comply

-The Hang Seng China Enterprises Index climbed as much as 2.4%, extending gains after capping its best week since 2015.
-A separate gauge of Chinese tech stocks in Hong Kong jumped as much as 3.6%, erasing an earlier decline.
-The offshore yuan weakened 0.5% against the dollar after a 2% surge on Friday.
+The Hang Seng China Enterprises Index climbed as much as 4.2% Monday morning, extending gains after capping its best week since 2015.
+A separate gauge of Chinese tech stocks in Hong Kong jumped more than 5%.
+The offshore yuan weakened 0.4% against the dollar after a 2% surge on Friday.

 While officials at the National Health Commission sought to dispel wild rumors over the weekend, the reopening speculation has offered just the excuse that weary traders needed to buy stocks after suffering months of losses.
 Broader gauges in Hong Kong climbed even as reopening names fell, as investors snapped up tech and property shares -- ones that have been beaten down the most in this year’s relentless selloff.